 As you leave Little Venice and enter the main part of town you’ll find brightly coloured houses lining all the streets and Christmas decorations everywhere.
 To be honest, everything is worth looking at.
 Just don’t forget to look up to see the displays as well!

-Colmar at Christmas: A Perfect Day Trip from Strasbourg
+Colmar Christmas Markets : A Perfect Day Trip from Strasbourg

 Colmar is really small, so instead of spending my time there, I chose to visit as a day trip from Strasbourg.
 It’s only 30 minutes by train and trains seem to run about every half-hour so it was incredibly easy.

-Personally, I think it might have been nice to spend 1 night here, but no more than that.
-Since I was travelling with a large suitcase I preferred having a base to explore the region so I didn’t have to keep packing up.
-For me, Colmar was a perfect and easy day trip from Strasbourg.
+I do keep thinking that it might be nice to stay one night here.
+However, since I always end up travelling with a large suitcase I prefer having a base to explore the region so I don’t have to keep packing up.
+So, for me, Colmar has been a perfect and easy day trip from Strasbourg.

 Adding Colmar to your Christmas market list?
 You absolutely should!
 But, here are a couple of things to keep in mind.